Wheeler Yuta

 Paul Soren Gruber (born October 26, 1996) is an American professional wrestler.
 He is signed to All Elite Wrestling (AEW), where he performs under the ring name Wheeler Yuta and is a member of the Death Riders, formerly known as the Blackpool Combat Club.
-He is a former AEW World Trios Champion.
-He also makes appearances for AEW's sister promotion Ring of Honor (ROH), where he is a former three-time ROH Pure Champion, New Japan Pro-Wrestling (NJPW), where he was a former member of the Chaos stable and he was performed independent circuit.
+He is a former one-time AEW World Trios Champion.
+He also makes appearances for AEW's sister promotion Ring of Honor (ROH), where he is a former three-time ROH Pure Champion.

 Early life

 Paul Soren Gruber was born in Philadelphia, Pennsylvania, on October 26, 1996, the son of a Japanese mother and an American father of German descent.
 His parents met while his father was on tour as a master chief petty officer in the U.S. Navy.
 He moved with his parents to South Carolina, where he graduated from Carolina Forest High School.
 The family then settled in Philadelphia, where he earned a degree from Villanova University.